Brian DeVore Consulting

 Concrete deliverables — not vague "advisory" work.

-Disaster recovery plan with documented RTO/RPO
+Disaster recovery plan development

 How it works